 The least expensive method of protecting against too much current is a fuse.
-It was made by Edision in 1890.
+It was made by Edison in 1890.
 Numerous advancements have been made since the original simplistic model was created.

 "A